 On April 19, 2005, the Ralph A. Cazzetta, RN, Advanced Practice Nursing Clinic Laboratory was officially opened to honor Ralph’s memory and love for Mercy.
 The Ralph A. Cazzetta Lab has helped the Nursing Education Department in training orientees and nursing staff to provide safe, effective nursing care.
-Orientation programs and continuing education for nurses are essential tools to help nurses improve their knowledge, skills, and expertise so that quality patient care is provided and that we achieve positive patient care outcomes while errors are minimized.
+Orientation programs and continuing education for nurses are essential tools to help nurses improve their knowledge, skills, and expertise so that quality patient care is provided and that we achieve positive patient care outcomes.
 Over the years donors like yourself have made it possible for us to continue his legacy and work to building a future for young nurses.

 A new and improved lab is now complete.